D3llwyn/NGG-FCLRendererPlugin/README.md

 NGG-FCLRendererPlugin
 ====

-> [!WARNING]
->
-> Krypton Wrapper library file has NOT been uploaded now.
-It will be here soon.

 This is the **plugin application** of FCL to use Krypton Wrapper.

 If you want to see more about **Krypton Wrapper**, please see [NG-GL4ES](https://github.com/BZLZHH/NG-GL4ES).